DeBaker1974/ospf-otel-lab/readme.md

 * **NetFlow (Traffic Analysis):** Exported from all routers and collected by an **Elastic Agent**.
 * **SNMP Traps (Events/Logs):** Sent from csr23 and processed by **Logstash**.

+Use case implemented:
+- Simulate SNMP Traps for CSR23 (eth1 down/up).
+Recover the trap in elastic.
+- Simulate CSR23 down/up.
+Visualize the status in the "CSR23 - Interface Status" dashboard

 ![Lab Topology](Images/lab-topology.jpg)

 # Quick Start: